 Walking helps us take some time off for ourselves — from the environment that forces us to think about the thoughts that regulate feelings of guilt.
 Nevertheless, while we walk, there are chances that we encounter those thoughts again and again.

 But, there’s a difference.
 Because this time we’re surrounded with other creatures, scenery and our path.

-Your mind will repeatedly wander to those troubling thoughts, but it will also return to the surroundings.
+Your mind will repeatedly wander to those troubling thoughts, but it will also return to its surroundings.
 So, you’ll not completely lose yourself in them.